-The Congressional Institute also sponsors the annual Congressional Art Competition, a celebration of artistic discovery by the nation’s high school students.
-Each congressional district hosts individual competition with the first-place artwork hanging in the Cannon Tunnel of the U.S. Capitol for one year.
+Additionally, the Congressional Institute sponsors the bipartisan annual Congressional Art Competition, a celebration of artistic discovery by the nation’s high school students.
+Each congressional district hosts an individual competition with the first-place artwork hanging prominently in the United States Capitol for one year.

 Continue Reading